cpanell/hello-world/README.md

 # hello-world
-Sandbox to learn git and GitHub
+Sandbox to learn git and GitHub.

+Learning Python, currently focused on Data Science.